 I live in a dusty environment, because my home is surrounded by gravel roads.
 As you can see in the photos my fuel jug is filthy, but that’s just dirt stuck to the outside so I don’t worry about it.
 The cap comes off only for adding more fuel to the jug.
 I could have polished everything to make it look good for the photo, but I think it’s good to make the point that this setup doesn’t give me trouble even though it looks dirty.

 Here’s a diagram of the system, to help you discern what’s going on.

 To build this system you need a sharp 3/16″ drill bit.
 Drill two holes near the top of the jug.
 Make sure the holes are very neat and round because a jagged hole will not seal.
 My jug can be turned upside down and it will not leak.
 Cut the ends of your fuel lines diagonally, so you can stick the pointy end through the hole.
 Reach into the jug with a pair of long nose pliers and pull the lines through.
-Put a clunk weight on the end of the pickup line and pull enough line through so it hovers above the bottom of the jug.
+Put a clunk weight on the end of the pickup line and pull enough line through so it hovers about an inch above the bottom of the jug.